 - Download your free poster 'Our Railways' to explore how steam trains transformed the British Isles.

 - Explore the fascinating history of the railways with articles from the series' academic consultants.

 - Try a free course on the 'Tay Bridge disaster' or 'What is heritage?'

 - Become an Open University student of Humanities and take it further.

-The first episode of Full Steam Ahead will be broadcast on BBC Two on Thursday 21st July 2016 at 8.00pm.
-Full broadcast details, and watch again links, can be found on bbc.co.uk.
+The first episode of Full Steam Ahead was broadcast on BBC Two on Thursday 21st July 2016 at 8.00pm.
+There are often repeats of the series on BBC and other channels.
+Details on BBC broadcasts, and links to watch again where available, can be found on the BBC programme pages.

 Select the image below to download your free poster.